What Is a Credit Score? The Secret Formula Behind That Magic Number

 You know your Social Security number, your PIN, an access code here, a password there.
 But do you know the number that will cost—or save—you thousands of dollars?
 Your credit score is a number that banks use to determine whether you qualify for credit—and if so, how much interest they’ll charge you.
 Insurance carriers and phone companies rely on the scores to decide if you’re a good credit risk.
 A prospective boss or landlord may turn you down if your score doesn’t measure up.

 Torrey Shannon and her husband, Dan, filed for bankruptcy in 2002.
 “We’ve cleaned up our act,” she says, “but if you look at our scores, you’d assume we’re deadbeats.
 Not a day goes by that it doesn’t affect us.
-We can’t get a home until 2012.”
+We weren’t able to get a home until 2012.”

 A: Your credit score represents your creditworthiness: how likely you will pay your bills and pay them on time.